 - Exposure: +0.50

 - Clarity: +15

 The results of these adjustments can be seen below.
 The circled areas are blemishes that I wasn’t happy with.

-STEP 2 – Create backup copy
+EDIT STEP 2 – Create Backup Layer

 Once you have opened your image in Photoshop, it’s best practice to create a backup copy of the image.
 This is so that you have the option of starting over if you make any mistakes or don’t like the results.

 - From the Menu Bar select the following: Layer > Duplicate Layer

 - Name the duplicate layer if you prefer.
 I tend to leave it as the default title “Background Copy”

 - Once you have created the duplicate layer, you need to hide the original image.
 You do this by first selecting the image by clicking on it.
 If you did not rename the image when you opened it, then it should still be labelled as “Background”

 - Now go to the Menu Bar and select: Layer > Hide Layers